DevilishSpirits/arcollect/webext-adder/README.md

 This JSON is fully parsed before performing a transaction on the database.
 Items order in the JSON is not important.

 ### Download specification
-Simple download specification are a string with either the raw data in Base64 encoding or an `https://` URL to download from.
+Simple download specification are the string URL to download from.
 This works for normal platforms, for weird ones you can pass a JSON object that customize the Arcollect behavior.
 Arcollect use the collection as an HTTP cache and might just do nothing or weird magic (picking right in the web-browser cache